Camp Counselor Interview Questions

 Preparing for Your Camp Counselor Interview

 To prepare for your interview, review the job posting and other information you can find that lists the job requirements.
-Review your resume and be prepared to discuss and highlight any experiences you have had that demonstrate your ability to meet those requirements.
+Also review your resume and be prepared to discuss and highlight any experiences you have had that demonstrate your ability to meet those requirements.
 This especially helps with behavioral and situational interview questions.

 Because many people interviewing for camp counselor jobs are high school and college students with limited work experience, it's perfectly acceptable to include relevant experiences from school or other activities in your interview answers.

 Before the interview, research the camp for which you are interviewing.
-Carefully review the camp's website and relevant information written elsewhere online.
+Carefully review the camp's website and other information written elsewhere online.
 Get a feel for the camp’s mission, the structure of the camp, the population of campers you would be working with, and the camp culture.

 Types of Interview Questions